Hikes and Walks in Hawke’s Bay

 7. Waipatiki Beach Walk

 The walk offers a great lookout over the vast stretch of golden sand that is Waipatiki Beach.
 The coastal forest, a typical landscape of the east coast of New Zealand, leads to those views that you “only see on postcards”.
-The Waipapa Falls Track featuring a 5-metre high waterfall is in the area too.
-It is worth an extra 2-hour loop walk.
+While you’re in the area, there’s the 45-minute drive to the Waipapa Falls Track featuring a 5-metre (16-foot) high waterfall.
+It is worth the 2-hour loop walk found around 13km (8 miles) down Aropaoanui Road.

 Start: Drive north from Napier to Waipatiki Beach.
 The walk starts just before the beach.